Magnetostatic modes and criticality in quantum-Ising materials: Conclusions

 Both Griffiths' theorem, and this paper, indicate that shape effects may be neglected in efforts to understand quantum criticality.
-This justifies the use of a needle shaped sample, having zero demagnetization field, in calculations meant to capture bulk quantum critical behavior.
-However, in an experiment, shape effects must be treated with care.
-Note that shape effects, or rather, the absence of shape effects, analyzed in this paper, and by Griffiths, are due to the long range dipole-dipole interactions in the system.
-This is distinct from finite size effects which have been considered in renormalization group analyses of magnetic systems' critical behavior.
-Domains, and inhomogeneous magnetostatic modes, null out shape effects; however, the quantum critical behavior of a system is still subject to finite-sized scaling, which gaps the soft mode and rounds off divergences in the susceptibility present when one considers the critical behavior of a finite-sized system \cite{GoldenfeldBook}.
+This justifies the use of a needle-shaped sample in calculations meant to capture bulk quantum-critical behavior.
+However, in an experiment, shape effects must be treated with care as they lead to additional modes not present in a needle.
+Note that the shape effects analyzed here are due to long-range dipole-dipole interactions; this is distinct from finite-size effects considered in renormalization group analyses of critical behavior.
+Domains and magnetostatic modes null out shape effects; however, quantum-critical behavior is still subject to finite-sized scaling, which gaps the soft mode and rounds off divergences in finite-sized systems \cite{GoldenfeldBook}.

-In early papers on electronuclear modes \cite{deGennesNMR,Blocker}, researchers considered ellipsoids magnetized along an easy axis of magnetization by a static applied field, with an isotropic hyperfine interaction.
-The applied ac field was taken to be orthogonal to the magnetization direction.
-Here, we consider the TFIM, in which quantum effects become important and the direction of magnetization is not along the easy axis.
-The ac magnetic probe is assumed to lie along the easy axis of the material as is necessary to measure the soft mode near the quantum critical point \cite{MckenzieStamp}.

-The modes calculated in this paper depend on the (magnetometric) demagnetization factor of the sample through $\delta \overline{h}_d^z = N^z \delta \overline{m}^z$.
-At the level of the RPA, the demagnetization factor depends only on the lattice structure and the shape of the sample.
-In this paper, we neglect interactions between fluctuations which lead to the material specific, and temperature dependent, demagnetization factor $N^z(\chi)$ [see Eq. (\ref{eq:Nfactor})].
-In our analysis of LiHoF$_4$, we neglect off-diagonal-dipolar (ODD) interactions, which have been shown to lead to better quantitative agreement between experimental and theoretical determinations of the system's phase diagram \cite{Dollberg, Dollberg2}.
-We leave these fluctuation effects as a subject for future research.

-Our analysis of electronuclear magnetostatic modes in terms of the average demagnetization field and magnetization fluctuations is appropriate for microwave resonator experiments, in which the wavelength of the input and output photons is much larger than the sample size.
-A more thorough analysis of the magnetostatic modes present in a material may be carried out by assuming a particular domain structure.
-Such an approach has been utilized by Sigal \textit{et al.} to analyze magnetostatic modes, and Polder-Smit domain wall resonances, in systems with stripe and bubble domain structures \cite{PolderSmit, Sigal1979, SigalKostenko}.

-Alternatively, one may analyze magnetostatic modes numerically from a microscopic perspective, as in the paper by Puszkarski \textit{et al.} \cite{Puszkarski}.
-These researchers consider a cubic nanograin (a cubic lattice of $N\times N \times N$ dipoles with up to $N=101$), with an isotropic dipolar interaction.
-The system is assumed to be magnetized in the $z$ direction, and magnetic fluctuations in the $xy$ planes are assumed to be uniform, in which case the propagation is along the $z$ direction.
-They find a series of magnetostatic modes including high energy bulk extended modes, and lower energy surface and bulk localized modes.